aphp/edsnlp/docs/home/tutorials/matching-a-terminology.md

 In this tutorial, we will cover :

-- Matching a terminology using SpaCy's matchers, as well as RegExps
+- Matching a terminology using spaCy's matchers, as well as RegExps
 - Matching on a specific attribute

 You should consider reading the [matcher's specific documentation](../../pipelines/core/matcher.md) for a description.

-!!! note "Comparison to SpaCy's matcher"
+!!! note "Comparison to spaCy's matcher"

-    SpaCy's `Matcher` and `PhraseMatcher` use a very efficient algorithm that compare a hashed representation token by token. **They are not components** by themselves, but can underpin rule-based pipelines.
+    spaCy's `Matcher` and `PhraseMatcher` use a very efficient algorithm that compare a hashed representation token by token. **They are not components** by themselves, but can underpin rule-based pipelines.

     EDS-NLP's [`RegexMatcher`][edsnlp.matchers.regex.RegexMatcher] lets the user match entire expressions using regular expressions.
-To achieve this, the matcher has to get to the text representation, match on it, and get back to SpaCy's abstraction.
+To achieve this, the matcher has to get to the text representation, match on it, and get back to spaCy's abstraction.

-    The [`EDSPhraseMatcher`][edsnlp.matchers.phrase.EDSPhraseMatcher] lets EDS-NLP reuse SpaCy's efficient algorithm, while adding the ability to skip pollution tokens (see the [normalisation documentation](../../pipelines/core/normalisation.md) for detail)
+    The [`EDSPhraseMatcher`][edsnlp.matchers.phrase.EDSPhraseMatcher] lets EDS-NLP reuse spaCy's efficient algorithm, while adding the ability to skip pollution tokens (see the [normalisation documentation](../../pipelines/core/normalisation.md) for detail)

 ## A simple use case : finding COVID19